 Well, I started this piece a couple of days ago with the US election in mind, but I did not then imagine the result we now confront.
 I originally intended it to be a more playful thought piece timed to commemorate our collective sense of bemused relief, all while pointing to another ceiling shattered.
 Instead, someone opened the cage for a hateful lunatic fringe that, as it turns out, is not such a fringe.
 I was naïve and thought that the obvious was obvious and that the choice of candidates was really no choice at all.
 Hillary Clinton’s hawkish, neoliberal politics might not be everyone’s cup of tea, but come on.
-Her opponent was Trump, a man who has been colourfully—but not inaccurately—described (by Samantha Bee) as a “casino Mussolini,” a “two-bit used hate salesman,” a “sociopathic 70-year old toddler,” a “nativist foghorn,” a “leering dildo,” a “crotch-fondling slab of rancid meatloaf,” a “first-grader with a head injury,” and a “tax-cheating, investor-swindling, worker-shafting, dictator-loving, pathologically lying, attorney’s general-bribing, philandering, mobbed up, narcissistic serial con artist.”
+Her opponent was Trump, a man who has been colourfully—but not inaccurately—described (by Samantha Bee) as a “casino Mussolini,” a “two-bit used hate salesman,” a “sociopathic 70-year old toddler,” a “tax-cheating, investor-swindling, worker-shafting, dictator-loving, pathologically lying, attorney’s general-bribing, philandering, mobbed up, narcissistic serial con artist.”
 But I was wrong.
 Many were.
 Suffice it to say, I have begun this piece anew, but the driving question only seems all the more urgent: where is our Star Trek future?

 In light of the severity of what has transpired amongst our cousins south of the border in recent months, some might find this an unduly cavalier way into the important problem of our future.
 If it comes off that way, as a good Canadian, I apologize.
 That is certainly not the intention.
 Personally, I do not believe there is anything especially silly about Star Trek’s ambitious and hopeful portrayal of a positive and unified future for humanity.
 I can only imagine how attractive that must have been for those living amidst the Cold War tensions and social revolutions of the 1960s.
 And that, the history of our changing visions of the future is the thing I am getting at.
 I came of age after Rocky and some teenagers in Colorado effectively ended the Cold War, at least cinematically.
 So, in order to properly appreciate the future portrayed in Star Trek, I have to first imagine the past of the 1960s so that I might better recognize the vision of the future that belonged to that past.
 This sort of doubling-back and layering-up can seem a bit convoluted, but it does help one better appreciate the significance and historical contingency of the hopeful future portrayed in Star Trek.

 And what a visionary future it was.
 Star Trek imagined all sorts of impossible technology we now take for granted.
 For example, flip phones—I know they are old, let me finish—along with a raft of other, smarter communication devices and apps; video conferencing; and both voice-recognition and touch-screen computers (granted these are more the realm of Star Trek: TNG) are all commonplace today.
 We can go even further; since Star Trek first aired in 1966 we literally followed Cpt.
 Kirk and his pals into space.
-Twelve of the Apollo program astronauts have romped over the surface of the moon, while more recently we have sent a rover cruising around the surface of Mars.
-(Admittedly, the latter was an unmanned mission, but given that Mars is 225 million km away surely this is still Star Trek stuff).
+Twenty-four of the Apollo program astronauts left Earth’s orbit and took a spin around the moon, while twelve of them actually romped over the moon’s surface.
+More recently we have sent a rover cruising around the surface of Mars.
+Admittedly, the latter was an unmanned mission, but given that Mars is 225 million km away surely this is still Star Trek stuff.
 Hell, thanks to Star Trek even our first permanent, orbiting space shuttle was christened the “Enterprise” (pictured here with the cast from the show).

 Yet, while this is all quite marvellous, what is far more significant than this imaginative technological prefiguring and influence was the way Star Trek portrayed the people of Earth: united, respectful, tolerant, reasonable, moderate, generous, intrepid, and, perhaps best of all, aspiring.
 The original series was situated about three hundred years into the future from its original broadcast date, in the year 2265.
 The people of this imagined future had avoided the threat of nuclear annihilation that hung so heavily over the post-World War II world.
 Having recognized the need to see beyond differences, divisive special interests, identity politics, and other parochial matters they learned to come together and embrace and celebrate their common humanity.